-A. Past Housing Initiatives, Infrastructure, and City Services Inventory
+Part 2A: Past Housing Initiatives, Infrastructure, and City Services Inventory

-Identify any housing activity that has taken place in the last five years (including grants/programs, pending applications, private new construction, rental development, etc.).
+Past Housing Initiatives - Identify any housing activity that has taken place in the last five years (include grants/programs, pending applications, private new construction, rental development, etc.).
 Explain what parties initiated the change.
 What has it done to improve or worsen the housing issues in your community?